oci-landing-zones/oci-landing-zone-operating-entities/blueprints/multi-tenancy/design/readme.md

 The **Client OE will have to make two decisions** and use the blueprint IaC later in [(E1.S4) Create OCI Landing Zone](#34-create-oci-landing-zone).

 1. **Decide on The Blueprint**: The first decision is about the blueprint model.
-In this example, we would have the One-OE and Multi-OE blueprints.
-The criteria for choosing Multi-OE would be if this Clien OE would also onboard several of its sub-organizations (e.g., Departments, Products, etc.), otherwise, it would choose the One-OE which is a simpler model.
+In this example, we would have the [One-OE](/blueprints/one-oe/) and [Multi-OE](/blueprints/multi-oe/) blueprints.
+The criteria for choosing [Multi-OE](/blueprints/multi-oe/) would be if this Client OE would also onboard several of its sub-organizations (e.g., Departments, Products, etc.), otherwise, it would choose the [One-OE](/blueprints/one-oe/) which is a simpler model.
 The content of each catalog (number and type blueprint) can change from customer to customer, depending on their objectives, making it possible to have *N* or just one blueprint available. </br></br>
 2. **Decide on the Tenancy Type**: For the second decision it is important to introduce **two concepts that can be combined** (described in the diagram above in step 2 with blue tones): </br>
    </br> a. **Connectivity**: A tenancy can be **connected** to the Central OE tenancies to consume shared services and have north-south and east-west traffic control, or be **unconnected**, handling their own connectivity needs without leveraging shared elements in the multi-tenancy. </br>
    </br> b. **Management**: A tenancy can be **managed** by the Central OE team, for cases where the Client OE doesn't have the skills or capacity to do so, or **unmanaged**, where the Client OE is fully responsible for the management and operations of their own tenancy.